hikuley/hsbc-assessment/README.md

 ```
 $ ./build.sh
 ```
-during compiling and packaging all integration tests and unit tests pass and then the script move all jars to _dict folder.
+during compile and packaging all integration tests and unit tests pass and then the script move all jars to _dict folder.

 #### Run Server
 Run server with this script